elcritch/sigils/docs/threading.md

 ## Async Safety Notes

 - The base API documented here is thread-centric.
-For integration with `asyncdispatch`, use the async variant in `sigils/threadAsyncs.nim` (`AsyncSigilThread`).
+For integration with `asyncdispatch`, use the async variant in `sigils/threadAsyncs.nim` (`AsyncSigilThread`) (not currently re-exported by `sigils/threads.nim`, so import it directly).
 It:
-  - Replaces the blocking loop with an `AsyncEvent` callback that drains signals during the event loop.
+  - Uses an `AsyncEvent` callback to drain signals during the event loop.
   - Triggers the event on every send/recv to schedule work.
-  - Provides `start/stop/join/peek` analogous to the blocking version.
+  - Implements `setTimer` via `asyncdispatch.addTimer` (timers are not implemented by `SigilThreadDefault`).
-- Do not run async operations on a thread that is not running an event loop; use `AsyncSigilThread` for agents that must interact with async APIs.
+- To make `getCurrentSigilThread()` create an async scheduler for the current thread, call `setStartSigilThreadProc(startLocalThreadDispatch)` (or call `startLocalThreadDispatch()` manually).

 ## Gotchas and Best Practices

 - Always check uniqueness before moving (`moveToThread` enforces this and raises on violation).
 - After moving, update all connections through the returned `AgentProxy[T]`; direct references to the old agent are invalid on the source thread.
-- Use `threads.connect(...)` overloads when connecting to a proxy to ensure correct signal/slot typing and thread routing.
+- Use `connectThreaded(...)` when wiring signals across threads; it validates thread-safety and routes through the proxy correctly.
 - Poll the local thread (`poll`/`pollAll`) when expecting inbound events forwarded from a worker thread.
 - Consider setting a custom `exceptionHandler` on threads used in tests or long-running services to surface handler exceptions clearly.
 - In debug builds, heed `freedByThread` assertions; they catch cross-thread destruction misuse.